louis-quaintance/ti-uiautomator/README.md

 ###Jenkins

-Jenkins can run the run.sh script after building to a device At the end of the tests, an exit code is set, 0 for Success, 1 for failure.
-This will cause the job to fail or succeed correctly
+Jenkins can run the run.sh script after building to a device<br/>
+At the end of the tests, an exit code is set, 0 for Success, 1 for failure.<br/>This will cause the job to fail or succeed correctly

 ###Adding new functional areas